horizontalsystems/horizontalsystems.github.io/index.md

 All sensitive information stored encrypted on a smartphone itself and never leaves it.

 Every single line of code powering these apps is open for public to review and free to reuse.
-It's all open source [@Github](https://github.com/horizontalsystems/)
+It's open source [@Github](https://github.com/horizontalsystems/)

-We are pioneering this new generation of apps :)

 <br/>